 Erin Mckenna’s Bakery

 Erin Mckenna’s Bakery has been creating gluten-free and vegan goods since 2005.
-The bakery in the Lower East Side is the original one.
+The bakery in the Lower East Side is their original location.
 They have since opened 3 more locations in the U.S.

 All of their baked goods are free from wheat, gluten, dairy, eggs and soy.
 They also avoid nuts in their products (except for coconut), but their flour of choice (Bob’s Red Mill) might have traces of nuts and soy — so ask at the bakery what’s the safest choice for you would be, if you have an allergy.
 As for sweeteners, agave nectar and evaporated cane juice are used in the desserts.

 While I don’t have an allergy, I do try to avoid gluten, when possible, so it was great to find this place just around the corner from our Airbnb.
 They have all kinds of sweet and savory goods: from cupcakes and brownies to biscuits and bagels.
-Regardless whether you are following a gluten-free or vegan diet or not, you’ll be surprised how good their stuff is.
-The prices are pretty high, though.
+Regardless whether you are following a gluten-free or vegan diet or not, you’ll be surprised by how good their stuff is.

 Vita Coffee